K-GIS/K-GIS.github.io/QGIS-course/task/db_manager.md

 Executing SQL Queries with DB Manager
 --------------------------------------

 DB Manager also provides a way for you to write SQL queries against your database tables and to view the results.

-We have already seen this type of functionality in the Browser panel, but lets look at it again here with DB Manager.
+### Task

 -   Select the BBQ table in the tree.
 -   Select the SQL window button in the DB Manager toolbar.